Weighted boundary limits of the Kobayashi--Fuks metric on h-extendible domains: Notations, Definitions and Main Results

 \section{Notations, Definitions and Main Results}

 Let us first recall the definition of the Kobayashi--Fuks metric.
 For a domain $ \Om\subset\mf{C}^n$, the space

 where $dV$ is the Lebesgue measure on $\mf{C}^n$, is a closed subspace of $L^2( \Om)$, and hence is a Hilbert space.
 It is called the \textit{Bergman space} of $ \Om$. $A^2( \Om)$ carries a reproducing kernel $K_ \Om(z,w)$ called the \textit{Bergman kernel} for $ \Om$.
 Let $K_ \Om(z):=K_ \Om(z,z)$ be its restriction to the diagonal of $ \Om$.
-It is well known (see \cite{Jarn-Pflug-2013}) that
+It is well-known (see \cite{Jarn-Pflug-2013}) that

 If $ \Om$ is bounded, one easily sees that $K_ \Om>0$.
-It is also known that $\log K_ \Om$ is a strictly plurisubharmonic function and thus is a potential for a K\"ahler metric which is called the Bergman metric for $ \Om$ and is given by
+It is also known that $\log K_ \Om$ is a strictly plurisubharmonic function and thus is a potential for a K\"ahler metric which is called the \textit{Bergman metric} for $ \Om$ and is given by

 where

 For $z\in \Om$ and $u\in \mbb C^n$, we denote

 where $B_ \Om(z,u)$ is the Bergman length of the vector $u$ at $z\in \Om$.
 We will denote the components of the Ricci tensor of the Bergman metric on $ \Om$ by $\Ric_{\al \ov \be}^{ \Om}$, and its Ricci curvature by $\text{Ric}_{ \Om}$.
 Recall that